Help Students Organize Information

 Academic proficiency requires students to manage the many language demands inherent in school.
 As students move from learning to read to reading to learn, systems to help students organize the information that they encounter are not only essential for students with specific learning disabilities, but can be beneficial for all students.

-An enduringly popular method for managing information for notetaking is the method of two-column notes, which is similar to Cornell notes.
+An enduringly popular method for managing information is the notetaking method of two-column notes, which is similar to Cornell notes.
 This system of notes was first introduced by Walter Pauk in the 1950s and was a key feature of his widely used book How to Study in College.
 Two-column notes and Cornell notes both differentiate main ideas and details into separate entities.
 The act of separating main ideas from details strengthens understanding and memory of the content area.
 This allows students to focus on specific attributes of the content and to categorize the information that they are reading.
 The only difference between these note-taking systems is that Cornell notes also include a section at the bottom of each page to summarize key points.

 Why does this system of organizing information work?